fbpx

 The statuette of the Maltese Falcon featured in the 1941 film of the same name, although some believe that lighter plaster copies were actually used during filming.
 It fetched $4.1 million in 2013.

-Bonhams _ The iconic lead statuette of the Maltese Falcon from the 1941 film of the same name
+Bonhams _ The iconic lead statuette of the Maltese Falcon from the 1941 film of the same name.
+One of the most costly film memorabilia ever sold worldwide

 The silver Aston Martin featured in Goldfinger in 1964 and Thunderball the following year.
 The car was sold for £2.6 million (around $4.4 million) in 2010.
 The other car used in filming known as the effects car was stolen from an airport hangar in 1997.

-10. Marilyn Monroe’s white dress from The Seven Year Itch
+15. Marilyn Monroe’s white dress from The Seven Year Itch – $4.6 million

 Valuation